Switching to Linux

 Privacy

-You may not realize it, but the concept of privacy in the digital world is slowly degrading, and has been since the early 2000s.
+You might not realize it, but the concept of privacy in the digital world is slowly degrading, and has been since the early 2000s.
 Governments, companies, and other groups are interested in collecting a wide variety of information about you, for several different reasons.
 This guide will only cover certain companies collecting your data, however, as it is the most relevant in the context of Linux.

 Microsoft is well known for including things in Windows that put your privacy at risk.
 Windows 10 and 11 are full of trackers and telemetry that send data that uniquely identifies you back to Microsoft, and OneDrive is known to upload your documents to the cloud without your consent.
 Even if you turn these things off or delete them, there's a chance they will reactivate or reinstall after a Windows update.
 On top of that, Windows 11 now includes a feature called Recall that takes pictures of everything you see on your screen, every 5 seconds, and has an AI analyze them so the information in them can be "recalled" later.
 Originally, this feature was enabled by default and the screenshots were stored in an unencrypted database on your PC.
 While these issues have since been fixed, the privacy concerns of having an AI monitor everything you do still remain, especially since Microsoft can make it enabled by default again, or change their privacy policy to retrieve the data collected by the AI at any time.